 As for the food at Elements, it was pretty fab.
 They include continental breakfast as part of your room rate.
 It was a pretty impressive continental though, full of croissants, pastries, different types of bread (banana – yes!) along with heaps of meat and cheese.
 I definitely didn’t miss a full English in the warm mornings.
 The main eating area in Elements is really open plan with giant windows out to the pool area so it feels like you’re eating outside.
 If you did fancy a bigger breakfast then you could order off the menu which I did a couple of times, as apparently I can’t go more than about 3 days without avocado on toast.

-We ended up being in Byron for New Years Eve.
-We weren’t tempted by the street party in Byron town centre, though we did have a little wander round the stalls during the day.
-So we decided to keep in simple and stay in the resort to bring in New Year.
+We ended up being in Byron for New Year’s Eve.
+We weren’t tempted by the street party in Byron town centre, though we did have a little wander around the stalls during the day.
+I hope they use a suitable street sweeping service after they have finished so there is no rubbish left floating around!
+In the end, we decided to keep in simple and stay in the resort to bring in New Year.
 We went to the main restaurant for a late dinner which ended up being really lovely – a crispy flavourful salmon (alongside avocado, I pretty much ate fish and seafood for the entire trip!).
 We also hit up the cocktail list which was fabulous.
-There was a firework ban in Byron for New Year so although we didn’t bring in the New Year with fireworks, a gorgeous sparking shiraz from the Canberra wine region was a pretty good alternative.
+There was a firework ban in Byron for New Year so although we didn’t bring in the New Year with fireworks, a gorgeous sparkling shiraz from the Canberra wine region was a pretty good alternative.

 One of the highlights of the trip was then dragging myself out of bed at 6.30am to head to sunrise yoga.
 As it’s the middle of summer, by 7am the sun is very much risen.
 But it’s still relatively low in the sky so it is a perfect temperature in shorts and t-shirt to do some yoga.
 The yoga took place where they hold the weddings at the hotel, with the view out over the beach and to the sea.
 It was a mix of yoga styles and included some yin yoga which I’ve not done much of before.
 I even managed to drag mum along for her first taste of yoga and she definitely enjoyed it.